 This resource looks at the prevalence of deliberate self harm in adolescents and the factors associated with it.

 Podcast of a talk by Adam Joinson, School of Management, University of Bath, given at the Connected Practice Symposium, "Human services in the network society : changes, challenges & opportunities", Institute for Advanced Studies, Glasgow, 14th/15th September 2009.

 Four Radio 4 programmes in a series about the health and wellbeing of the seven ages of humanity, presented by Connie St Louis.
-These four programmes explore the adult years between the ages of 40 and 60.
+These four programmes explore the adult years of 20-40.

 The first programme looks at how the fully formed body functions, the second discusses sex and relationships, the third examines mental health in early adulthood, and the final programme discusses lifestyle and keeping active.